mayankagg9722/MSFTGaradge-IOTEdge-SmartGym/README.md

 7. PyTorch
 8. Posnet Model

->We have used the Azure Congnitive Services for the Speech to Text and **LUIS** integration for the language and the intent analyzation.
+>We have used the Azure Congnitive Services for the Speech to Text and **LUIS** integration for the language understanding and the intent analyzation.
 GUI is created using the flask and UI bindings are done using socket.io asynchronous queues.

 ## Working prototype